sirithatthamrong/Micro-Redis-Server/README.md

 ## API Specifications
 Referring to the official Redis command specification (https://redis.io/docs/latest/commands/) for the description of each command and its expected behaviors/performance guarantees.
 Properly handle errors that may arise.
 This project will only support the following commands:
 - **SELECT** - As described in the real spec.
-However, our service will only allow `SELECT` to be called at the start of the session (when a client first connects).
+However, this project will only allow `SELECT` to be called at the start of the session (when a client first connects).
 - **GET** - As described in the real spec.
 - **SET** - As described in the real spec.
-However, we won’t support any of the options, just the barebones `SET key value` command.
+However, this project won’t support any of the options, just the barebones `SET key value` command.
 - **PING** - As described in the real spec.
 This command will be excluded from the linearizability requirement, i.e., won’t be counted in the history.
 - **EXISTS** - As described in the real spec.
 - **RPUSH, LPUSH** - As described in the real spec.